NVIDIA/modulus/README.md

 ## Who is using and contributing to Modulus

-Modulus is open source project and gets contributions from researchers in the SciML and AI4science field.
-While Modulus team works on optimizing the underlying SW stack, the community collaborates and contributes model architectures, datasets and reference applications so we can innovate in the pursuit of developing generalizable model architectures and algorithms.
+Modulus is an open source project and gets contributions from researchers in the SciML and AI4science fields.
+While Modulus team works on optimizing the underlying SW stack, the community collaborates and contributes model architectures, datasets, and reference applications so we can innovate in the pursuit of developing generalizable model architectures and algorithms.

 Some latest examples of community contributors are CMU team, Stanford Cardiovascular research team, HP Labs 3D Printing team, UIUC team etc.

-Latest examples of research teams using Modulus are ORNL team, TU Munich team, MSOE etc.
+Latest examples of research teams using Modulus are ORNL team, TU Munich team, MSOE, etc.

-Please go to this page for a complete list of research work leveraging Modulus.
+Please navigate to this page for a complete list of research work leveraging Modulus.
 For a list of enterprises using Modulus refer [here](https://developer.nvidia.com/modulus).

 Using Modulus and interested in showcasing your work on [NVIDIA Blogs](https://developer.nvidia.com/blog/category/simulation-modeling-design/)?
-Fill this [proposal form](https://forms.gle/XsBdWp3ji67yZAUF7) and we will get back to you!
+Fill out this [proposal form](https://forms.gle/XsBdWp3ji67yZAUF7) and we will get back to you!

 ## Why are they using Modulus